COVID-19 Cleaning and Disinfection Services for Senior Healthcare Facilities

 - When decontaminating areas, work from the cleanest to dirtiest.
 Move from the highest to lowest surfaces to prevent cross-contamination and spreading germs

 - Deep clean and decontaminate places where germs love to hide regularly.
-Typical examples include bathrooms, toilets, kitchens, and pantry.
+Typical examples include bathrooms, toilets, kitchens, and pantries.
 Remember to deep clean bathroom fixtures, toilet seats, and handles

 - Sweep floors before wet mopping.
 When wet mopping, start from the furthest point (from the door).
 Vacuum all carpets daily